How to Set up a Cryptocurrency Wallet in NZ

 NZ’s crypto wallet for interfacing with Web3 / DeFi.

-A cryptocurrency wallet is a digital account where you store your Bitcoin and other cryptocurrencies.
+A crypto wallet is a digital account where you store your Bitcoin and other cryptocurrencies.

 Exodus Desktop Wallet holding Bitcoin (BTC) – https://www.exodus.io/